NillionNetwork/nada-by-example/streamlit_demo_apps/README.md

 # Deploying Streamlit Apps

-To deploy Streamlit apps, they need to be written and committed to a public GitHub repository.
+This guide will show you how to quickly spin up a Nillion Testnet connected, live Streamlit app from our template using the simple generate-streamlit-app script.
+Once your app is ready, you can easily deploy it by pushing it to a public GitHub repo.
+Just follow these steps to get started:

 ## How to add a new Streamlit App

-### 0. Create a streamlit secrets file and add your nilchain private key within `.streamlit/secrets.toml`
+### 0. Create a streamlit secrets file

+Run this command to create a `.streamlit/secrets.toml` copied from the example.

 ```
 cp .streamlit/secrets.toml.example .streamlit/secrets.toml
 ```

+Add your Nilchain private key to the .streamlit/secrets.toml file.
+The private key must be linked to a funded Nillion Testnet address that was created using a Google account (not a mnemonic).
+This allows you to retrieve the private key from Keplr.
+If you don’t have a Testnet wallet yet, you can learn how to create one here: https://docs.nillion.com/testnet-guides

 ### 1. Run the script to generate a new streamlit app for your program